 - To end the session, disconnect with the operation of the VNC Viewer side.
 Simply close the window, or, click on the cross at the right end of the menu in the middle of the upper part of the screen as shown below (appearance varies slightly depending on your device) and select “Yes” in the confirmation dialog to disconnect.

 When you disconnect, the last screen will be displayed as thumbnail on the VNC Viewer, but be aware that the session is not stored.

-Using UNIX shell on the Zengaku Computer System (SSH Access)
+4. Using UNIX shell on the Zengaku Computer System (SSH Access)

 Using an SSH client, connect to either of